xmh1011/AT-DGNN/README.md

 ## Dataset

 If you are interested in the dataset, you can refer to the [dataset](docs/dataset.md) to download the dataset.

+## Visualization

+The visualization of the EEG signals can be found in the [visualization](docs/visualization.md).

 ## Citation